-In 2021, I asked teachers to send me lessons that they wanted feedback on.
+I asked teachers to send in lessons for me to make over.
 I picked a few and developed a small online event around those lessons.
-These are the videos from that event.

 After looking at dozens of lessons folks sent in, I came up with three big ideas to address.